Are you really traveling all around the world?

 We never carry around large sums of money with us.
 I’ve safeguarded and layered our bank accounts.
 Additionally, all of our electronics were purchased on a credit card that reimburses purchases which are stolen.
 Our travel insurance also covers theft.
 So if theft does occur, our losses should be minimal.
 Sure, it’ll still be a huge inconvenience, lots of paperwork, and who knows how long for it to go through; but we do feel better with all of these protections in place.

-In some places we stay, their is a safe, which we always leave our passports and laptops if they fit.
+In some places we stay, there is a safe, which we always leave our passports and laptops if they fit.
 More often, there is not a safe.
-In these instances we put our valuables in one of our bags that is secured with a small luggage lock.
-This is probably an unnecessary precaution but it’s just an extra precaution to help thwart potential theft.
+In these instances, we put our valuables in one of our bags that is secured with a small luggage lock.
+This is probably an unnecessary precaution but it’s just an extra step we take to help thwart potential theft.

 But really, we’ve found the world to be a much safer place than we ever imagined it to be.
 I’ve dropped money in the dusty streets of Mexico only for someone to tap me on the shoulder and hand it back to me.
 I once left my wallet out at a pool overnight in Cambodia and it was returned to me the next day with all of its contents still there.
 We once left a credit card on a bus in Malaysia and upon returning to the bus station the next day, we were actually able to get the card returned to us with no fraudulent charges on to our account.